5cover/psdc/docs/Scratch.md

 Currently, we only check that the inferred value type is assignable to the declared type.
 This is fine except when we retrieve the value of the symbol or semantic node and get the wrong type later on.

-Need a concrete scenario where this is a problem in order to solve it.
+~~Need a concrete scenario where this is a problem in order to solve it.~~

+See error in compound_literals.psc.

 ## Configuration